...

 When a prospective transfer student asks, “Will my credits transfer?” or “How long will it take me to graduate?”, they’re not asking for paperwork, they’re asking for clarity and commitment.

 Ruffalo Noel Levitz research consistently shows that delayed responses to student inquiries can reduce enrollment likelihood significantly.
 The same principle applies to transcript reviews: when decisions drag, students move on.
+50% of transfer students won’t apply if they don’t understand how their credits transfer.

 In many institutions, transcript review timelines can stretch on for weeks during peak cycles.
 For adult learners balancing jobs and family, that delay feels like silence.
 And silence is a risk.If you want to understand how to speed up transcript reviews, you must first recognize that speed is no longer a luxury, it’s a competitive differentiator and a consumer expectation.